What can the special reservations desk help me with?

 Do I receive a minimum mileage guarantee on flights less than 500 miles?

 Yes, as an elite status member, you will earn a minimum of 500 AAdvantage base miles for every eligible flight.
 Of course, some exceptions apply.
 In some instances the minimum mileage amount earned may be less than 500 miles for travel on oneworld member airlines and AAdvantage participating airlines.
 For details, visit our Minimum Mileage Guarantee page.

 To re-qualify for AAdvantage Gold status, simply fly 30 elite-qualifying segments or earn 25,000 qualifying miles or points during the calendar year (January - December).

 How are elite qualifying miles and segments calculated?

-You will need to fly at least four segments on American Airlines, American Eagle or American Connection within the calendar year to qualify for elite status.
+You will need to fly at least four segments on American Airlines or American Eagle within the calendar year to qualify for elite status.
 Qualifying miles include the minimum mileage guarantee, where applicable, but they do not include class-of-service bonus miles, other participant miles or any other AAdvantage bonus miles.

 How are elite qualifying points calculated?

 Points are calculated using a combination of earned miles and the booking class purchased.
-The chart below outlines how points are calculated for flights on American Airlines, American Eagle, American Connection and/or American Airlines codeshare flights:
+The chart below outlines how points are calculated for flights on American Airlines, American Eagle and/or American Airlines codeshare flights: